 Why you shouldn’t learn the Arabic alphabet in order

 I highly recommend that you don’t learn the Arabic alphabet in its traditional order.
 This can especially help you avoid amalgamates and other possible confusions between the letters with similar shapes and transcriptions but with different sounds.
 Only once you’ve learned all the letters of the Arabic alphabet should you learn their order.

 One more thing: it’s important to write each letter properly so you can read it at a normal pace.

 Here are some tips and tricks for optimally learning this beautiful language:

 - Don’t just learn its rules: learning should be contextualized.
 Learn things that you can easily use in practical contexts, such as at work or while shopping.

-- Once again, make sure you do pronunciation exercises for words, phrases or entire texts.
+- Once again, make sure you do pronunciation exercises for words, phrases, and entire texts.
 This will help you properly and quickly express yourself.

 - Learning Arabic must be dynamic!
 It’s very important to include fun activities, such as games, to better assimilate the language.

 This article was written by Salim Kecir, a coach/tutor of the Arabic language for more than 15 years.
 He is also the author of books for learning Arabic, which you can find here (in French only).
 He also works for almodaris.com, teaching Arabic to students of all ages and levels.